tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Proposes an amendment to fill in dwc:geodeticDatum using a prameterized value if the dwc:geodeticDatum is empty.</td>
+			<td>Proposes an amendment to fill in dwc:geodeticDatum using a parameterized value if the dwc:geodeticDatum is empty.</td>
 		</tr>
 		<tr>
 			<td>Type</td>